chakri68/job-crawler/README.md

 ## Adding companies

-Most companies use an ATS with a public JSON API.
-Add a config entry — usually no code:
+Good news: most companies don't build their own careers page, they rent an ATS — and those all have a public JSON API.
+So adding a company is usually just a config entry, no code:

 ```json
 { "provider": "greenhouse",      "board": "stripe",   "company": "Stripe",   "enabled": true }